massoncheg/forgejo-docs/docs/admin/installation/docker.md

 ## SSH passthrough

-If you want to use Git over SSH working then a easy option is to port forward a dedicated port (e.g. 22) to the Forgejo container which is then handled by the internal SSH server or OpenSSH daemon.
-We strongly recommend this option, it's the most secure option.
+If you want to use Git over SSH, an easy option is to port-forward a dedicated port (e.g. 22) to the Forgejo container, where it is handled by the internal SSH server or OpenSSH daemon.
+We strongly recommend this approach, as it is the most secure.

-If you're unable to port forward then there are other methods to have SSH passthrough, several of them are documented in [Gitea's documentation](https://docs.gitea.com/installation/install-with-docker#ssh-container-passthrough).
+If you're unable to port forward, then there are other methods to have SSH passthrough, several of them are documented in [Gitea's documentation](https://docs.gitea.com/installation/install-with-docker#ssh-container-passthrough).
 It should be emphasized that extra care must be taken with regarding how the `SSH_ORIGINAL_COMMAND` command is quoted, we recommend using `SSH_ORIGINAL_COMMAND=$(printf %q "$SSH_ORIGINAL_COMMAND")`.